petkaantonov/bluebird/README.md

 ## ⚠️Note⚠️

 **Please use native promises instead if at all possible**.
-Native Promises have been stable in Node.js and browsers for around 6 years now and they have been fast for around 3.
-Bluebird still offers some useful utility methods and you can use it - but please consider native promises first.
+Native Promises have been stable in Node.js and browsers for around 10 years now and they have been fast for around 7.
+Any utility bluebird has like `.map` has native equivalents (like Node streams' `.map`).

 This is a good thing, the people working on Bluebird and promises have been able to help incorporate most of the useful things from Bluebird into JavaScript itself and platforms/engines.
-There are still missing things (.map/.filter are on their way with the iteration helpers proposal and async iterators!).

 If there is a feature that keeps you using bluebird.
 Please let us know so we can try and upstream it :)

-Currently - it is only recommended to use Bluebird if you need to support old browsers or EoL Node.js or as an intermediate step to use warnings/monitoring to find bugs.
+Currently - it is only recommended to use Bluebird if you need to support _really old_ browsers or EoL Node.js or as an intermediate step to use warnings/monitoring to find bugs.

 # Questions and issues